tweag/python-monorepo-example/2019-03-05-playing-with-kubernetes.md

   }
 ```
 `${helloApp}` is the derivation that was created above using `mkYarnPackage`.
 Notice how there is no explicit configuration for the contents
 of the image and no sequence of commands to populate the image either.
-Instead the contents can be automatically dervied from `config.Cmd`:
+Instead the contents can be automatically derived from `config.Cmd`:
 The image will include everything that is required to execute `helloApp` - i.e the closure of the helloApp derivation.

 ### Cluster in a box: kind